opatiny/chemexper-internship-workbook/dailyReports.md

     - wrote tests
     - made a function to verify data quality (`verifyData()`)
 - discussed with Luc on how to do the similarity between predicted and experimental MS data

+## 2020.04.01

+- added options to `cheminfo/mgf-parser` and corresponding tests published my first package on npm: `cheminfo/mgf-parser`
+- started developing a new method for the `mljs/spectra-processing` package, to find common x values between 2 spectra